What Is the Individual Mandate for Health Care Reform?

 Penalty amounts specified

-The penalty you pay for not having health coverage is either a dollar amount or a percentage of family income, whichever is greater.
+The penalty you had to pay for not having health coverage was either a dollar amount or a percentage of family income, whichever was greater.
 For the law's first year, 2014, the law set the annual penalty at $95 per adult and $47.50 per child, up to a maximum of $285 per family—or 1 percent of family income, whichever is greater.
 For 2015, the penalty was set at $325 per adult and $162.50 per child, up to a maximum of $975 per family—or 2 percent of family income, whichever is greater.
-For 2016 and beyond, the law set the penalty at $695 per adult and $347.50 per child, up to a maximum of $2,085 for a family—or 2.5 percent of income, whichever is greater.
-Penalties are to rise with inflation.
+For 2016 through 2018, the law set the penalty at $695 per adult and $347.50 per child, up to a maximum of $2,085 for a family—or 2.5 percent of income, whichever is greater.
+Penalties were to rise with inflation.

-Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
-See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to waive the tax penalty entirely and apply for a health care exemption.
+Not sure if you are exempt from the from the requirement to purchase health insurance?
+See "Are You Exempt From Health Care Coverage?" to help determine whether you might be eligible to apply for a health care exemption.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.